strettch/.github/profile/README.md

 ## Hi there 👋

-Authoring the world’s best software products — that create endless opportunities for businesses and their customers.
+Strettch is a software company that creates state-of-the-art custom software solutions — designed to establish a lasting reputation for businesses and their customers.

+You **Deserve** a **Great** Product!😊

 <!--